 - 373-3.
 Position in Wall.
 In walls of concrete, tile, or other noncombustible material, cabinets shall be so installed that the front edge of the cabinet will not set back of the finished surface more than $\frac{1}{4}$ inch (6.35 mm).
 In walls constructed of wood or other combustible material, cabinets shall be flush with the finished surface or project therefrom. - 373-4.
 Unused Openings.
 Unused openings in cabinet or cutout boxes shall be effectively closed to afford protection substantially equivalent to that of the wall of the cabinet or cutout box.
-Where metal plugs or plates are used with nonmetallic cabinets or cutout boxes, they shall be recessed at least 1⁄4 inch (6.35 mm) from the outer surface. - 373-5.
+Where metal plugs or plates are used with nonmetallic cabinets or cutout boxes, they shall be recessed at least 1⁄2 inch (6.35 mm) from the outer surface. - 373-5.
 Conductors Entering Cabinets or Cutout Boxes.
 Conductors entering cabinets or cutout boxes shall be protected from abrasion and shall comply with (a) through (c) below. - (a) Openings to Be Closed.
 Openings through which conductors enter shall be adequately closed. - (b) Metal Cabinets and Cutout Boxes.
-Where metal cabinets or cutout boxes are installed with open wiring or concealed knob-and-tube wiring, conductors shall enter through insulating bushings or, in dry places, through flexible tubing extending from the last insulating support and firmly secured to the cabinet or cutout box. - (c) Cables.
+Where metal cabinets or cutout boxes are installed with open wiring or concealed knob-and-tube wiring, conductors shall enter through insulating bushings or, in dry locations, through flexible tubing extending from the last insulating support and firmly secured to the cabinet or cutout box. - (c) Cables.
 Where cable is used, each cable shall be secured to the cabinet or cutout box. - 373-6.
 Deflection of Conductors.
-Conductors at terminals or conductors entering or leaving cabinets or cutout boxes and the like shall comply with (b) through (c) below.
+Conductors at terminals or conductors entering or leaving cabinets or cutout boxes and the like shall comply with (b) through (c) below. - (b) Wire Bending Space at Terminals.
+Wire bending space at each terminal shall be provided in accordance with (1) or (2) below: